Anshalll/Anshal-s-Chat-App-Simplified/README.md

-i did this Anshal's ChatApp is a real-time chat application built with a modern frontend, robust backend, and containerization for easy deployment.
+Anshal's ChatApp is a real-time chat application built with a modern frontend, robust backend, and containerization for easy deployment.
 It empowers users to connect, communicate, and collaborate seamlessly.

 Key Features: